Here is why children have a right to invite only select classmates to their birthday party and should not be forced to invite the whole class.

 If you disagree, then what’s the cut-off age to where kids are finally old enough to invite only a select group to a birthday party?
 12?
 14?
 16?

 Are children supposed to magically like everyone their age?

-Don’t harangue your child for not inviting everyone to their birthday party any more than you’d appreciate being given the third-degree over why you excluded some coworkers from your summer barbeque.
+Don’t harangue your child for not inviting everyone to their birthday party any more than you’d appreciate being given the third-degree over why you excluded some coworkers from your summer barbecue.

-Children need to learn that they will sometimes be excluded from birthday parties, and must learn how to deal with this, and not everyone owes them an invite.
+Children need to learn that they will sometimes be excluded from birthday parties and that not everyone owes them an invite.